 For maximum thermal efficiency, modern kilns use a relatively small amount of cool primary air through the firing pipe, and coolers produce secondary air at high temperature, so hoods are carefully aerodynamically designed to ensure that the secondary air envelopes the flame in a manner that optimises combustion.

 The use of the hood as a view-point for the operator was essential in early practice.
-The peak temperature of the feed in the front of the kiln is critically important, since a fall in temperature causes the free-lime content to rise rapidly, and clinkering (i.e. sintering) may cease altogether, causing fine feed to rush forward into the cooler.
+The peak temperature of the feed in the front of the kiln is critically important, since a fall in temperature causes the free-lime content to rise rapidly, and clinkering (i.e. sintering) may cease altogether, causing fine unburned feed to rush forward into the cooler.
 On the other hand, too high a temperature is liable to cause loss of coating and damage to the kiln.
-Although various kinds of pyrometer for temperature measurement have been available throughout the history of rotary kilns, it can be safely said that they were not an effective means of control until the end of the twentieth century.
-The sole control of temperature was the expert eye of the operator.
-Criteria were the colour and brightness of the clinker, the height to which the clinker climbs the kiln wall (which is related to the amount of liquid formed) and the position where clinkering starts.
+Although various kinds of pyrometer for temperature measurement have been available throughout the history of rotary kilns, it can be safely said that they were not an effective means of control until the end of the twentieth century: all methods are optical, and instrumental methods are defeated by the difficulty of discriminating between radiation from the various sources - clinker, flame, brickwork and swirling dust.
+The sole control of temperature was therefore the expert eye of the operator.
+Visible criteria were the colour and brightness of the clinker, the height to which the clinker climbs the rotating kiln wall (which is related to the stickiness caused by the amount of liquid formed) and the positions where clinkering starts and finishes.
 The control panels were therefore located on the firing floor and the operator interspersed scrutiny of the instruments with frequent visits to the kiln hoods to monitor progress.
 Cement plants stood or fell by the round-the-clock expertise of their kiln operators.

 From the late 1960s, instrumentation started to improve, and the operator’s reliance on visual information was aided by TV cameras mounted on the hood inspection ports.
 This led to the possibility of centralised control rooms remote from the kiln.
 More modern cameras are provided with infra-red sensitivity and the image is processed to show colour-coded temperature.
 Modern firing floors are usually deserted unless something has gone wrong.